InstituteforDiseaseModeling/hpvsim/README.rst

 Installation
 ------------

 The easiest way to install is simply via pip: ``pip install hpvsim``.
 Alternatively, you can clone this repository, then run ``pip install -e .`` (don't forget the dot!) in this folder to install ``hpvsim`` and its dependencies.
 This will make ``hpvsim`` available on the Python path.
-The first time HPVsim is imported, it will automatically download the required data files.
+The first time HPVsim is imported, it will automatically download the required data files (~30 MB).

 Usage